Rolandisimo/async_code_performance_test/README.md

 - TEST_RUNS - number of times your TEST_SCRIPT will be run.
 The higher the number the slower the test, but more accurate the results.
 ## Examples
 - Check examples folder

+## Reason
+I decided to save this example repo because of unexpected issues I ran into while testing async code execution using `Promise.all`.
+What I observed is that by increasing the number of runs, the average execution time increased linearly.

+By moving each execution to its own process, the test is unbiased and independent of current process resources being taken by past executions.
+Unfortunately, the approach here makes the execution of the performance test longer.